Separation agreement lawyers

 That's why we recommend that you use separation agreement lawyers to draw up any separation agreement.
 Our separation lawyers have the experience to understand the protections you need, and to draft the agreement as clearly as possible.
 This is important, not least because in the event that you do find yourself seeking a divorce or dissolution of a civil partnership, your separation agreement should be suitable for submission to the court where it can be made the subject of a legally binding consent order.

 I want a divorce, why get a separation agreement?

-There are two compelling reasons why a separation agreement can be a good idea, besides the fact that you can't seek a divorce or dissolution within the first 12 months of a marriage or civil partnership.
+There are three compelling reasons why a separation agreement can be a good idea, besides the fact that you can't seek a divorce or dissolution within the first 12 months of a marriage or civil partnership.
 For example: